February 23, 2025

 According to the legal complaint, the posts were on an X account where ICE prosecutor James Rodden tried to hide his identity.

-Following a report from The Texas Observer, James Rodden, an assistant chief counsel with U.S. Immigration and Customs Enforcement (ICE) as of at least Feb.
-19, is facing a legal complaint accusing him of being a Nazi working within the agency.
+Following a report from The Texas Observer, James Rodden, an assistant chief counsel with U.S. Immigration and Customs Enforcement (ICE), faces a legal complaint accusing him of being a Nazi working within the agency.
 The complaint calls for an investigation and the suspension of his law license.

-According to CBS News, the complaint was filed with the Office of Disciplinary Counsel in Washington, D.C., as well as with the Office of Professional Responsibility for ICE by J. Whitfield Larrabee, an attorney in Massachusetts.
+According to CBS News, J. Whitfield Larrabee, an attorney in Massachusetts, filed the complaint with the Office of Disciplinary Counsel in Washington, D.C., and the Office of Professional Responsibility for ICE.

 Per the complaint, “When the representative of the United States in our immigration courts is motivated by bigotry, racism, xenophobia, anti-immigrant bias and hatred of immigrants, this seriously interferes with the administration of justice and undermines the integrity of our legal system.”

-Included in the complaint is the aforementioned article written by an investigative reporter, Steven Monacelli, wherein he alleges to have determined “based on an overwhelming number of biographical details matched through publicly available documents, other social media activity, and courtroom observation,” that Rhoden ran the Twitter (X) account “GlomarResponder.”
+The complaint includes the aforementioned article written by investigative reporter Steven Monacelli, in which he alleges to have determined “based on an overwhelming number of biographical details matched through publicly available documents, other social media activity, and courtroom observation” that Rhoden ran the Twitter (X) account “GlomarResponder.”

 The complaint suggests that the lawsuit is based on an article from the Texas Observer, which claims that the posts it references are “directly” linked to Rodden’s efforts in advocating for the removal of vulnerable immigrants, refugees, and political asylum seekers before judges.